kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

   ("Deploying").
 Intermediate states may be indicated by setting the status of the condition to `Unknown`.

-  * For state transitions which take a long period of time, use a condition which indicates that the transition succeeded ("Provisioned" or "SizeAllocated") with an intermediate state of `Unknown`.
-Note that this pattern makes an explicit distinction between "condition not set" (which means the reconciler hasn't seen the latest state) and "condition set to Unknown" (which means that the reconciler has seen the state but hasn't finished the reconciliation).
+  * For state transitions which take a long period of time (rule of thumb: > 1 minute), it is reasonable to treat the transition itself as an observed state.
+In these cases, the Condition (such as "Resizing") itself should not be transient, and should instead be signalled using the `True`/`False`/`Unknown` pattern.
+This allows other observers to determine the last update from the controller, whether successful or failed.
+In cases where the state transition is unable to complete and continued reconciliation is not feasible, the Reason and Message should be used to indicate that the transition failed.

 * When designing Conditions for a resource, it's helpful to have a common top-level condition which summarizes more detailed conditions.
 Simple